paysera/php-style-guide/README.md

 #### ID as FQCN (class name)

-We prefer to use FQCN as service id over separate service id value.
+We prefer to use FQCN (App\Service\MyService) as service id over custom service id value.
 This helps to avoid boilerplate code and allows easier configuration.
-Service definitions with separate service id definition can still be used if it fits existing app configuration style in particular configuration file or bundle / module.
+Service definitions that use custom service id value ("app.bundle.my_service") can still be used if it fits existing app configuration style in particular configuration file or bundle / module.

 #### Autoconfiguration and autowiring